wikimatze/wikimatze.de/_posts/2012-07-12-checking-your-hdd.md

 ## Conclusion

 A broken HDD is a bad thing, but if you know the symptoms it saves you a lot of time because you you know that you have to buy new hardware.
-Always have backup on an external HDD so that you can easily replace you data.
+Always have backup on an external HDD to have a save data replacement.

 It is good to run a couple of tests before you start implementing your whole system.